Banks chase trading cheats with 'fuzzy' surveillance

 Even traditional word-based tools are getting smarter, enabling monitors to add channels of formal and informal communication to the search and update vocabulary in real time.

-U.S.-based NICE Actimise sells software that surveys communication content, with a learning capability that constantly adds new terms to its suspect word cloud.
+U.S.-based NICE Actimize sells software that surveys communication content, with a learning capability that constantly adds new terms to its suspect word cloud.

 "New language can develop in a matter of minutes between two individuals, especially if they have a strong relationship," said Catelas CEO Eddie Cogan.
 "Traditional lexicon-based tools and their derivatives are impotent in the face of this new and informal language."